same2828/same2828/notes/coding/spring/_maven-notes.md

 | `mvn versions:use-next-releases`          | Uses the next releases of dependencies                                                           |
 | `mvn versions:use-next-snapshots`         | Uses the next snapshots of dependencies                                                          |
 | `mvn versions:update-properties`          | Updates properties to the latest versions                                                        |

+# Maven Dependency Conflict Resolution

+Maven resolves version conflicts using the "nearest-wins" strategy.

+When multiple versions of the same dependency exist in a project's dependency tree, Maven prioritizes the version that's "nearest" to your project in the dependency hierarchy.

+- **Dependency Distance**: The closer a dependency is to your project in the dependency graph, the higher its priority.
+Distance is measured by how many levels deep the dependency is
+- **Direct Dependencies Take Precedence**: Dependencies directly declared in your project's POM file (at distance 1) always win over transitive dependencies (at distance 2 or greater)
+- **First Declaration Wins**: If two dependencies are at the same distance from your project, the one that's declared **FIRST** in the POM file wins

+Example:

+- If your project directly depends on:
+  - Library A, which depends on Library C version 1.0
+  - Library B, which depends on Library C version 2.0
+  - Maven will use Library C version 1.0 if Library A is declared BEFORE Library B in your POM file, or version 2.0 if Library B is declared first